Mallavora: Musical style and influences

 Mallavora are typically described as a heavy metal and alternative metal band.
 Their sound has been compared to Nothing More, Fire from the Gods, Nova Twins, and Wargasm.
 According to Sobieraj, the band originally played indie rock before adopting a heavier sound when Douek joined.

-The group has cited a variety of influences, including Alter Bridge, Mastodon, My Chemical Romance, Rage Against the Machine, Muse, Phantogram, Placebo, Black Stone Cherry, and Radiohead.
-Pedersen has named John Bonham, Ian Paice, and Keith Moon as influences on his drumming, while Douek takes vocal influence from older soul/rock and roll singers like Elvis Presley, Chuck Berry, and Sam Cooke, as well as more modern vocalists like Nothing More's Jonny Hawkins, Nova Twins' Amy Love, and Brass Against's Sophie Urista.
+The group has cited a variety of influences, including Alter Bridge, Mastodon, My Chemical Romance, Rage Against the Machine.
+Douek takes vocal influence from older soul/rock and roll singers like Elvis Presley, Chuck Berry, and Sam Cooke, as well as more modern vocalists like Nothing More's Jonny Hawkins, Nova Twins' Amy Love, and Brass Against's Sophie Urista.

 Advocacy

 Mallavora have advocated for a number of social causes, both in their music and in public statements.
 They have used social media, particularly Instagram, to address gender and racial disparity in rock and metal.
 Douek, who has fibromyalgia and sometimes requires mobility aids, has often spoken about the lack of accessibility at rock venues, and the band strives to play wheelchair-accessible venues whenever possible.
 Their song "Disorder" was written about Douek's experiences with ableism.
-Other songs have addressed topics of domestic abuse ("Deceiver"), addiction ("Favourite Mistake"), societal alienation ("Skin"), and transphobia ("Wake Up").
+Other songs have addressed topics of societal alienation ("Skin"), and transphobia ("Wake Up").